Air Fryer Recipe

 Method

-2. Sauté onions and garlic until soft and translucent.
+2. Sauté the onions and garlic until they are soft and translucent.

-3. Add chopped mushrooms and cook until tender and moisture evaporates.
+3. Add the chopped mushrooms and cook until tender and the moisture has evaporated.

-4. Stir in arborio rice, coating each grain with oil.
+4. Stir in the arborio rice, coating every grain with the oil.

-5. Add vegetable stock one ladle at a time, stirring continuously until rice is al dente, about 18-20 minutes.
+5. Add the vegetable stock one ladle at a time, stirring continuously until the rice is al dente, about 18-20 minutes.

-6. Remove from heat and stir in parmesan, parsley, and thyme.
+6. Take off the heat and stir in the parmesan, parsley, and thyme.
 Season with salt and pepper.

-7. Allow risotto to cool slightly, then shape into golf ball-sized balls.
+7. Let the risotto cool slightly, then shape it into golf ball-sized balls.

-8. Prepare a breading station with beaten eggs and breadcrumbs.
+8. Set up a breading station with the beaten eggs and breadcrumbs.

-9. Dip each ball in egg, then roll in breadcrumbs.
+9. Dip each ball in the egg, then roll it in the breadcrumbs.

 Why this works in an air fryer